-Much has been said in the last twenty or thirty years about clinical depression, anxiety disorders, Self Harm and suicide in the teenage population—The Virgin Suicides, Prozac Nation, Girl, Interrupted.
-You'd be forgiven for thinking that, from The Eighties onward, the business of growing up has just mysteriously encountered a Difficulty Spike.
+Much has been said in the last twenty or thirty years about clinical depression, anxiety disorders, Self-Harm and suicide in the teenage population—The Virgin Suicides, Prozac Nation, Girl, Interrupted.
+You'd be forgiven for thinking that, from The '80s onward, the business of growing up has just mysteriously encountered a Difficulty Spike.
 In reality, that's probably not true.
-It's partially that science was desperately behind the times; psychology itself as a discipline was only invented in the 1870s, and depression as a physical ailment—as opposed to a spiritual malaise, or a misalignment of the four humours—was only "discovered" in the The Fifties; even if teens had gotten depressed before then (and they probably didnote ), it wasn't recognized as such.
-But it's also that America wholeheartedly embraces the Therapy Is For The Weak trope, and anyone who has mental illness is automatically flawed and defective.
+It's partially that science was desperately behind the times; psychology itself as a discipline was only invented in the 1870s, and depression as a physical ailment—as opposed to a spiritual malaise, or a misalignment of the four humours—was only "discovered" in the The 50s; even if teens had gotten depressed before then (and they probably didnote ), it wasn't recognized as such.
+But it's also that America wholeheartedly embraces the Therapy Is for the Weak trope, and anyone who has mental illness is automatically flawed and defective.
 It's only very recently that media have started to broach this topic—Girl, Interrupted was considered extremely ground-breaking when it came out in 1999, because it dared show its protagonists as fundamentally normal people who just happened to have different challenges than, say, not having legs.
 Of course, that is what a mental disorder is—lacking something physical—but fat chance on getting Hollywood to catch up with that fact, since the missing element (neurotransmitters) is too small to see.
 The point is, you could have a field day with this topic, and there's plenty more to say on it.

 Suggested Themes and Aesops